-This is where you go should you wish to cash in (Payment In), cash out (Payment Out), or transfer assets (Transfer Funds) from your primary wallet to your exchange wallet.
+This is where you go should you wish to cash in PHP or deposit cryptocurrency (Payment In), cash out PHP or withdraw cryptocurrency (Payment Out), or transfer assets (Transfer Funds) from your primary wallet to your exchange wallet.

 Once you’ve transferred assets from your primary wallet to your exchange wallet, you can now start trading.
 To do this, simply click the Trade tab to go to the exchange.

 This lets you save someone’s information and wallet address so that you can easily select them as recipient should you wish to transfer assets to them.

 Here are some things to keep in mind when adding someone to your Digital Asset Address: